mossdet/Mossdet_Console_Dev/README.md

-Console executable of the MOSSDET detectors:
+/*Console executable of the MOSSDET detectors:*/
 - Ripple
 - Fast Ripple
 - Spikes